GDSL-UL/the_knowledge/07_JupyterLab.Rmd

 docker pull darribas/gds:4.0
 ```

-This will take a while to download but, once finished, you will be ready
+Upon executing the above command you will see output providing information regarding the download progress.
-to go.
+Once the above command has finished installing your GDS stack, you are ready to go!

-Once the command above has finished installing your GDS stack, you are ready to go!
 To get a Jupyter session started, you can follow these steps:

 1. Run on the same terminal as above the following command: